parallelUQ/PUQ/README.rst

 **Instructions for running the illustrative examples with performance model**

-To replicate Figures~6--9, respectively:
+To replicate Figures~3 and 7--10, respectively:

 1)Go to the ``examples/`` directory.

 2)Execute the followings from the command line::

- python3 Fig6.py
+ python3 Fig3.py
  python3 Fig7.py
  python3 Fig8.py
  python3 Fig9.py
+ python3 Fig10.py

 Running each script should not take more than 90 sec.
 See the figures (jpeg files) saved under ``examples/`` directory.